Lifetime ISAs (LISAs) explained

 If you’re thinking of opening a lifetime ISA, it’s always a good idea to weigh up the pros and cons.
 A lifetime ISA has a lot of benefits, but it’s worth looking into how it works in detail to check if it’s right for you.

-There are also limitations on how you use the funds from your lifetime ISA.
+• Restrictions on use of funds: There are also limitations on how you use the funds from your lifetime ISA.
+A penalty of 25% of your funds may be applied if:

-• you don’t use the funds to buy your first home, or
+_you don’t use the funds to buy your first home, or

-If you’re saving for retirement, your lifetime ISA will earn the government top-up until the age of 50, but you won’t be able to access the funds until you are 60.
-Plus, unlike a pension, any money saved in a lifetime ISA will be treated as a normal asset when it comes to bankruptcy cases.
+• No short-term access: If you’re saving for retirement, you’ll be able to pay into your lifetime ISA and earn the government top-up until the age of 50, but you won’t be able to access the funds until you are 60.
+So, while the LISA offers long-term benefits, it might not be the best option for short-term savings goals.

 Is a lifetime ISA worth it?